Which analyst expects Apollo Global Management Inc. (APO) to perform well in the near future? - The Dwinnex

-As of close of business last night, Apollo Global Management Inc.’s stock clocked out at 60.31, up 2.29% from its previous closing price of $58.96.
-In other words, the price has increased by $+1.35 from its previous closing price.
-On the day, 1756792 shares were traded.
-APO reached its highest trading level at $60.37 during the session, while it also had its lowest trading level at $59.23.
+As of close of business last night, Apollo Global Management Inc.’s stock clocked out at 54.83, down -1.35% from its previous closing price of $55.58.
+In other words, the price has decreased by $-0.75 from its previous closing price.
+On the day, 2705221 shares were traded.
+APO reached its highest trading level at $55.32 during the session, while it also had its lowest trading level at $53.48.

 3 Tiny Stocks Primed to Explode